 - 1. The Administering Institution must be a HTSA Partner (Appendix A) - 2.
 The Principal Lead must hold a salaried position at the Administering Institution - 3.
 The Principal Lead is only listed as a Principal Lead for ONE application to the HTSA MRFF Catalyst Grant Scheme - 4.
-The application includes a maximum of up to 10 team members of which 5 make up the Core Project Team and one of these is designated as the Principal Lead - 5.
-The Core Project Team must include: - team members holding salaried positions from TWO DIFFERENT health service organisations, of which at least 1 must be SA-based - team members holding salaried positions from TWO DIFFERENT academic research organisations/health and medical research institutes, of which at least 1 must be SA-based - ONE health consumer/community representative - 6.
+The application includes a maximum of up to 10 team members, including the Principal Lead - 5.
+The Project Team must include: - team members holding salaried positions from AT LEAST TWO DIFFERENT health service organisations, of which at least 1 must be SA-based - team members holding salaried positions from AT LEAST TWO DIFFERENT academic research organisations/health and medical research institutes, of which at least 1 must be SA-based - AT LEAST ONE health consumer/community representative - 6.
 The project can be delivered within 1 year of commencement.